YvosOnTheHub/LabAstraControl/LoD_ACC_v1.4/Scenarios-ACC/Scenario05/1-Post-Restore/README.md

 As this lab comes with one image repository, in order to test the first hook easily, let's imagine an app (_wordpress_) that uses images with different tags (_site1_ & _site2_) depending on the site where it runs.
 Also, this app runs on site1 with _2 replicas_, but should run with only _1 replica_ on site2.
 Changing the number of replicas will be done by a second hook.

-Let's first push both images to the local repository after retrieving it from a public repo:
+Let's first push both images to the local repository (with 2 different tags) after retrieving it from a public repo:
 ```bash
 podman pull docker.io/bitnami/wordpress:6.4.2-debian-11-r6
 podman pull docker.io/bitnami/mariadb:11.2.2-debian-11-r0